 For one, literally millions of others are also taking a trip back to their respective parents’ house for some good old family reunion, to a friend’s to bond with the whole gang, or to a vacation spot somewhere warmer for a much-needed recharge.
 For another, it means a different set of concerns that must be overcome, including details on schedules and rides to arrange, not to mention the inevitable long lines, traffic jams, obnoxious co-passengers behind and in front of you, and even the well-being of your family.

 Getting to your destination might seem like an epic undertaking, but if you can prepare for a lot of eventualities while on the road or up in the sky, you would have taken most of the stress out of your holiday trip.
-If you would be visiting another country, you will also need to keep in mind the different ways to make your travel safe.
+If you would be visiting another country, like Las Vegas, Gold Coast, Atlantic City, Macau, Niagara Falls, Monaco, Dubai, Amsterdam, New Orleans or other, you will also need to keep in mind the different ways to make your travel safe.
 Here are a few other suggestions for a tension-free trip this holiday season.

 Don’t Forget The Gifts